freent-project/openwindows/README.md

 OpenWindows is a project to create a free Windows operating system made out of these components:
 * **Bootloader:** The bootloader is responsible for booting OpenWindows.
 * **Kernel:** The kernel is the most important part.
 OpenWindows does not use Microsoft's NT kernel, but rather it's own open-source NT kernel.
+For more info, see the [FreeNT documentation][freent].
 * **Platform:** OpenWindows uses OW32 and OW64 platforms.
 OW64 is compatible with OW32 legacy
   apps.
 * **Microsoft Layer:** Provides support for the Win32 and (on OW64-based systems) Win64